rusd80/andersen-devops/README.md

 of experience with programming of programmable-logic controllers and human-machine interface devices.
 I'm interested in computer science, programming and management methodologies such as LEAN and Kanban.
-I'm currently learning Linux administration, Docker and Kubernetes.
+I'm currently learning Linux administration, AWS, Azure and Kubernetes.
 At now become DevOps engineer is my dream and challenge.

 ### Why am I interested in this course?: